renanponick/renanponick/README.md

 ## A little abount myself

 - 💼 I'm working at @nginformatica, as a back-end programmer and love my work;
-- 🎓 I'm studying Analysis and Systems Development at SENAC-SC;
+- 🎓 I'm graduated in Analysis and Systems Development at SENAC-SC;

 - 🌱 I like to learn about everything.
 - 🔭 I'm into exact sciences, numbers and logic are my passion, I also like philosophy, history, psychology and neuroscience.